NLnetLabs/rprp/INSTALLATION.md

 php-xml
 ```

 Component 2 is an authoritative PowerDNS server with a custom backend, found in `rsync/dns.py` and `rsync/pdns.conf`.
 It connects to a SQLite database with one table `rsync` with only one column `host`.
-If, for example, abc.rpki.koenvh.nl is requested, the AAAA record it returns will be the prefix with the row number as suffix.
+If, for example, abc.rprp.nlnetlabs.net is requested, the AAAA record it returns will be the prefix with the row number as suffix.
 If the address is not yet known, then a new row will be inserted first.
 This backend requires Python 3.9 (or higher).
 Lower version do not support the necessary IP address operations.

 Component 3 is a modified version of knockd, found in `knockd/knockd` (with config `knockd/knockd.conf`). iptables drops all incoming packets on port 873 (rsync daemon default port).
 Knockd still receives this packet, and starts the manager
 ```